MikeSouza/PRR-Results-Scraper/README.md

-# PRR-Results-Scraper
+# =PR= Race Results Scraper

-Potomac River Running Race Results Scraper
+A simple script to scrape all the race results from the Potomac River Running results website. (http://prracing.enmotive.com/results)